CDLUC3/uc3-present/devops_build/README.md

 ----

 ### Replaced our legacy build system (Jenkins)
-- More feature rich
+- ✅ More feature rich
-- Just in time builds
+- ✅ Just in time builds
-- Faster builds
+- ✅ Faster builds
-- More complete builds
-- End to end testing can be run by anyone - no environment configuration
+- ✅ End to end testing can be run by anyone - no environment configuration

 ----